pedro-mendonca/GP-Convert-PT-AO90/readme.txt

 It keeps the Portuguese (Portugal) root translations automatically converted and synced with its Portuguese (Portugal, AO90) variant translations within your GlotPress install.

+Optionally it's possible to disable the Portuguese (Portugal, AO90) variant translations, making it read-only.

 The only translations added to the Portuguese (Portugal, AO90) variant translation set are those which are different from the Portuguese (Portugal) root translation.

 The strings that don't need any conversion remain untranslated on the variant, falling back to the root Locale.